Getting started

 Chapter 2.
 Comprehensive guide to getting started with Red Hat OpenShift Service on AWS classic architecture Copy linkLink copied to clipboard!

-Follow this getting started document to create a Red Hat OpenShift Service on AWS classic architecture (ROSA) cluster, grant user access, deploy your first application, and learn how to revoke user access and delete your cluster.
+Create a Red Hat OpenShift Service on AWS classic architecture cluster, grant user access, deploy your first application, and learn how to revoke user access and delete your cluster.

 2.1.
 Prerequisites Copy linkLink copied to clipboard!

-- You reviewed the introduction to Red Hat OpenShift Service on AWS classic architecture (ROSA), and the documentation on ROSA architecture models and architecture concepts.
+- You reviewed the introduction to Red Hat OpenShift Service on AWS classic architecture, and the documentation on Red Hat OpenShift Service on AWS classic architecture architecture models and architecture concepts.

 - You have read the documentation on the guidelines for planning your environment.

-2.2.
-Setting up the environment Copy linkLink copied to clipboard!
+2.1.1.
+Setting up the environment for cluster creation Copy linkLink copied to clipboard!

-Before you create a Red Hat OpenShift Service on AWS classic architecture cluster, you must set up your environment by completing the following tasks:
+Before you create a Red Hat OpenShift Service on AWS classic architecture cluster, you must configure your environment.

 - Verify Red Hat OpenShift Service on AWS classic architecture prerequisites against your AWS and Red Hat accounts.